algorithmiaio/dev-center/_pages/platform/SAML-autnetication-org-management.md

 {: .notice-enterprise}

 #### Use cases
 -  Allowing user login through SAML
 -  Using an external management platform for user permission(admin/sudo)
 -  Using an external management platform for granting/revoking organization membership/administration privileges
 -  Creating local users that represent validated users verified through SAML

-#### Logging in with SAML:
+#### Logging in with SAML

 To enact a Service Provider based login please click on the sign in with SAML button on the login page, you will either be auto logged in or redirected to your identity provider to confirm your credentials.

 ![SAML login button](/developers/images/post_images/saml/saml-login-button.png)

 ## Creating a non existing user

 If a valid SAML assertion is used and properly verified the nameId or configured identifier field will be matched to an existing users external_id.
 If no user with such an external_id exists one will be created, the external_id and username of the user will match the value found in the nameID or configured identity field in the assertion, if an email field is supplied under the configured key this will be filled in for the new user as well.

 ## Changing a users platform permissions

 If the permission tags found in a users assertion with the tag "memberTag1" included in the configured attributes value array and match those that have been configured for platform and cluster admin access then a user will be automatically upgraded to the given role.

 ## Changing a users organization roles/membership: Adding organization management tags to organization objects